plotly/academy/_react/5-immutable-data.md

 Let's explore how we can make sure our app works the way we expect it to, no matter who's working on it, in <a href="/react/6-testing/">Chapter 6: Testing</a>!

+## Additional Material

+- <a href="http://facebook.github.io/immutable-js" target="_blank">Official ImmutableJS docs</a>
+- <a href="https://auth0.com/blog/intro-to-immutable-js/" target="_blank">Introduction to Immutable.js and Functional Programming Concepts</a>
+- <a href="http://reactkungfu.com/2015/08/pros-and-cons-of-using-immutability-with-react-js/" target="_blank">Pros and Cons of using immutability with React.js</a>

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>
 <!-- /Syntax highlighting -->